jundalisay/sp/content/en/research/zoroaster/avesta/far/part-01.md

 Thereupon came Angra Mainyu, who is all death, and he counter-created by his witchcraft abnormal issues in women and excessive heat.

 20 (76).
-The sixteenth of the good lands and countries which I, Ahura Mazda, created, was the land by the floods of the Rangha 7, where people live without a head 8.
+The 16th of the good lands which I created was the land by the floods of the Rangha where people live without a head.

-Thereupon came Angra Mainyu, who is all death, and he counter-created by his witchcraft winter, a work of the Daêvas 1.
+Thereupon came Angra Mainyu, who counter-created by his witchcraft winter, a work of the Daêvas

 21 (81).
 There are still other lands and countries, beautiful and deep, desirable and bright, and thriving.